 1957 BMW 507 Roadster Series I

-When the car was originally acquired by Beilharz, he refinished it in its current shade of sea green early in his ownership, contrasting wonderfully with its black hardtop.
-The original red leather interior shows the wear requisite for the 73,000 original kilometres on its odometer.
-Recently refitted with its proper front bumper and steel wheels, the car retains a set of colour-matched Rudge wheels, which will be included in the sale, along with a tool kit, owner’s manual, factory brochure, and certificate from BMW.
-While with its current owner, front disc brakes were installed to provide additional braking power; the original front brakes accompany the car.
-Furthermore, the car is still accompanied by its original German Fahrzeugbrief and a letter from Hermann Beilharz, which confirms its limited ownership history.
+Today, the 507 presents as an exceptionally original example and still retains its original engine.
+The car had been refinished black when it was acquired by Beilharz and early in his ownership, he refinished it in a shade of sea green, and it retains the same paintwork to this day, along with a contrasting black hardtop.
+Inside, its red interior remains in original condition, showing wear requisite for the 73,000 original kilometers on its odometer.
+The Rudge wheels, color-matched to the bodywork, were fitted to the car by the current owner, and the original steel wheels are included in the sale, along with a tool kit, owner’s manual, factory brochure, and certificate from BMW.
+In its current ownership, new front-disc brakes were installed for greater stopping power, and the original front brakes accompany the car.
+Furthermore, the car is still accompanied by its original German Farhrzeugbrief and a letter from Hermann Beilharz, which confirms its limited ownership history.